Design History Society Annual Conference 2024

 Campus

 Our campus at Canterbury is tucked away a short walk from the city centre, and has been the home of our School of Architecture and Design for more than 60 years.
 It’s also home to our fine art and visual communication courses.
-And it’s recently expanded, with the opening of the UCA Doctoral College – the base for our world-leading researchers – a short distance away.
+And it has recently expanded, with the opening of the UCA Doctoral College – the base for our world-leading researchers – a five-minute walk away in Rochester House.
+Registration and all the conference parallel sessions will take place at Rochester House.
+Keynote lectures will be in the Cragg Lecture Theatre on the main campus, a five-minute walk away.

 Main Campus